markhougaard/dotfiles/README.md

 ## Sources

-The idea of using the $HOME dir as a sort-of-but-not-really git repository comes from this article: <https://www.atlassian.com/git/tutorials/dotfiles>.
+The idea of using the `$HOME` dir as a sort-of-but-not-really git repository comes from this article: <https://www.atlassian.com/git/tutorials/dotfiles>.
 It removes the need for symlinking which was messed up for me, for some—still—unknown reason.
+This article is based on this comment on Hacker News: <https://news.ycombinator.com/item?id=11070797> and I read about it here first: <https://www.anand-iyer.com/blog/2018/a-simpler-way-to-manage-your-dotfiles.html>.

+Throughout, my script refers to the directory `.dotfiles`, and the `git` command that works on that directory is aliased with `dot`.
+The articles refer to `.cfg` and `config`.